efeelize/eng/kaiyan/work/new_job/tough_interview.md

 ***It taught me to stand up for myself professionally.
 In that case, it meant leaving the company when the role and work environment were no longer productive towards my goals.***

+# IV.pattern
+***Good afternoon, Melinda.
+Thanks for coming in for the interview.
+Here's my card.
+Please have a seat.***

+***Nice to meet you, Paul!
+Thank you for this opportunity.***

+***Well, let's get started.
+First, could you tell me a little about your educational background?***

+***Of course.
+I graduated from UCLA in 2008, with a Bachelor's degree in Marketing.
+After working for 2 years, I went on to get my MBA from the University of Texas, graduating in 2011.***

+***Ok.
+I saw on your resume that you've worked at various companies for relatively short periods of time.
+What is your reason for moving around so much?***

+***Well, after finishing my undergrad, I started to work for a startup as a Marketing Assistant and then was promoted to Team Supervisor.
+It was a very small company so I was able to gain a lot of experience in various areas of marketing.
+Unfortunately, the company went out of business after a year.
+The next 2 positions I held were short-lived because of company restructuring and my decision to pursue an MBA degree.
+But despite the transitions, I’ve always worked in marketing and have continued developing my skills and experience in this field.
+I’ve managed to grow in each position, taking on more challenging roles and managing more team members.***

+***I see…Why do you think we should hire you as our Marketing Manager?***

+***Well, I love your product.
+It's always been my dream to work for the firm.
+I believe I have both the knowledge and skills to be the Marketing Manager as I've worked in both offline and online businesses, which is a great fit with your firm.***

+***What would you say are your greatest strengths?***

+***I've proven to be a problem solver.
+I'm very good at analyzing problems and coming up with solutions.
+I know what key metrics to measure and how to improve them.
+I'm also extremely driven and proactive.***

+***Very good.
+And what about your greatest weakness?***

+***Well, I used to try to do everything myself.
+But as I worked in more senior roles, I've learned that a good manager needs to leverage her team and bring out the best in them.***

+***Lastly, what kind of goals do you have for yourself professionally?***